 You can find out more details on locations of disability residential facilities, their contact numbers and operating hours, on our service directory.
 For details on the number of vacancies in the centre, fees and specifics of their programmes, contact the service provider directly.

 The Children & Young Persons Act (CYPA) safeguards the welfare, care, protection and rehabilitation of children (below the age of 14) and young persons (14 to below 18 years old).
-More information on the government’s policy on the welfare and protection of children as well as information on the Child Protective Service helpline and Child Protection Specialist Centres can be found on the Policy on Protection & Welfare of Children page on the MSF website.
+More information on the government’s policy on the welfare and protection of children as well as information on the Child Protective Service helpline and Child Protection Specialist Centres, can be found on MSF webpage Protecting The Safety & Well-Being of Children page on the MSF website.

 Persons with intellectual disabilities, autism and mental health issues are given support when required to give a statement to the police during an investigation.
-Under the Appropriate Adult Scheme, trained volunteers help the person with disabilities in question communicate more effectively during police interviews so that he does not misunderstand the questions asked and is also not misunderstood by the police.
+Under the Appropriate Adult For Persons with Mental Disability (AAPMD) scheme, trained volunteers help the person with disabilities in question communicate more effectively during police interviews so that he/she does not misunderstand the questions asked and misunderstood by the police.